UnknownJoe796/skate/Readme.md

 - `skate -e myFile.kt` - Opens the file as a project in IntelliJ with full completion
 - `skate -p myFile.kt` - Creates/updates an IntelliJ project for the file without opening it.
 - `skate -i myFile.kt` - Opens a REPL with your definitions loaded in.

+There's an installer also bundled with the ZIP; to use it, place the folder where you want it to stay and run the installer script for your platform.
+As simple as that.

 ## REPL Additions